Buying Advice Guide

 - Intel Pentium Gold (G7400)

-For gaming you want a quad core processor at minimum, preferably a 6 core.
-However, with games frequently utilising 6 cores, the more cores the better.
+For gaming you want a six core processor at minimum, preferably 8 cores plus.
+However, with games getting more resource heavy it's best to get as many cores as you can afford.

 Always look carefully at what you are buying.
 Many mistake older processors for newer ones.